 Here are all of the things you need to receive money from Paypal if you are in Trinidad and Tobago:

-- Visa Debit card from JMMB or Venture Credit Union, PSCU Credit Union or a Visa Credit Card from ANY bank except RBC.
+- Visa Debit card from JMMB, Venture Credit Union, PSCU Credit Union or a Visa Credit Card from ANY bank except RBC.
 (Linx Visa Debit Cards CANNOT be connected to Paypal…Look for Linx Logo on Visa Debit cards)

 That’s all you need to receive money from Paypal in Trinidad and Tobago.

 I hope this is the missing link for some of you to finally get passed the hurdle of receiving payments online or from international clients.